 Bachelor of Commerce (B.Com) in Computer Applications

-A three-year undergraduate programme called the Bachelor of Commerce (B.Com) in Computer Applications blends the concepts of business with those of computer applications.
+A three-year undergraduate degree program called the Bachelor of Commerce (B.Com) in Computer Applications blends the concepts of business with those of computer applications.

 Bachelor of Business Administration (BBA) in Computer Applications